promod/promod4/readme.txt

 Q: What about the hardcore, and support for all gametypes, how do I use them?
 A: For a complete list of "promod_modes", see below.

-Q: Can the rulesets be customized to fit my needs?
-A: Promod has always been about an unified ruleset.
-Therefore they only thing you can change in the regular match-modes is mr-rating (SD and SAB only).

 Q: I want to run my own custom Promod-server with skins etc, how?
-A: In order to run your own custom Promod-server you'll need to change the fs_game to anything besides "mods/promodlive212" as well as not using match-modes.
+A: In order to run your own custom Promod-server you'll need to change the fs_game to anything besides "mods/promodlive213" as well as not using match-modes.
 You will now be able to modify the Promod IWDs and add additional iwd-files.

 Q: Can I use this mod as a movie mod?
 A: Yes, you can!
 Commands (which are important for movie-making) are only forced on the clients once connected.
 Demos needs to be loaded using devmap before starting a demo ("devmap mp_crash;disconnect").